datagrok-ai/public/help/develop/exercises.md

 5. Run the script and check the new column appears in the grid.

+6. Add `CountSubsequenceTablePythonAugment` and `CountSubsequenceTablePython` as part of the package `<NAME>-sequence` prepared in ["Semantic types"](#semantic-types) exercise.
+Deploy the package, reload Datagrok and run `CountSubsequenceTablePythonAugment` from the package.

-6. Notice that we don't need the entire input dataframe to run the script, just one column.
+7. Notice that we don't need the entire input dataframe to run the script, just one column.
    Optimize the 2 scripts of this exercise to only take this one column as an input, and thus optimizing the data network roundtrip.

 ### Composing two JavaScript functions

-7. Let's repeat this augmentation for a JavaScript function.
+8. Let's repeat this augmentation for a JavaScript function.
 First, delete the newly created `N(ATG)` column by clicking with a right mouse button on it and selecting `Remove`.

-8. Create a function `CountSubsequenceJS`, which has the following structure:
+9. Create a function `CountSubsequenceTableJS`, which has the following structure:
     ```javascript
-    //name: CountSubsequenceJS
+    //name: CountSubsequenceTableJS
     //language: javascript
     //input: dataframe inputDf
     //input: column inputColName